jidongbsu/cs452-device-driver/README.md

 ## Submission

 Due: 23:59pm, November 11th, 2021.
 10% of penalty for late submission within 48 hours; 20% of penalty after the 48 hours window.
-Not accepted after 48 hours.

 ## Grading Rubric (Undergraduate and Graduate)